roidrage/redis-railswaycon2010/06_data_modelling/slides.md

 !SLIDE

-# Data Duplication is acceptable #
+# Data duplication is acceptable #
 ## ...if it improves accessibility. ##

 !SLIDE